Planning a trip to Norway’s fjord country and wondering if you can see a lot with only one day in Bergen?

 Want to go directly there?
 Click here.

-I hope that your trip to Bergen makes you fall in love with the city just the way I have over the years from living there and my regular visits back!
+I hope your trip to Bergen makes you fall in love with the city like I have over the years from living there and my regular visits back!

 More Bergen Travel Guides